 Furthermore, these two technologies introduce significantly less input lag than V-Sync.

-Gaming with V-SYNC disabled can cause awful screen tearing.
-But then, enabling it introduces additional input lag and if your GPU cannot keep up with your display, you get screen stuttering.
+Gaming with V-Sync disabled can cause awful screen tearing.
+But then, enabling it introduces additional input lag, and if your GPU cannot keep up with your display’s refresh rate, you get screen stuttering.
 So, what other options are there?

-If you have a gaming monitor with a variable refresh rate technology such as FreeSync or G-SYNC and a compatible graphics card, you can get rid of both screen tearing and stuttering at minimal input lag cost.
+If you have a gaming monitor with a variable refresh rate technology, such as FreeSync, G-SYNC or HDMI 2.1 VRR – and a compatible graphics card to pair it with, you can get rid of both screen tearing and stuttering at minimal input lag cost.

 NVIDIA Fast Sync

-Most gamers find that your frame rate should be at least twice the monitor’s refresh rate (the higher the better) in order for Fast Sync to work best.
+Most gamers find that your frame rate should be at least twice the monitor’s refresh rate (the higher, the better) for Fast Sync to work optimally.

-Furthermore, Fast Sync is known to introduces micro stuttering in certain games.
+Furthermore, Fast Sync is known to introduce microstuttering in certain games.
 In the end, it’s best to try different options for yourself.

 How To Enable NVIDIA Fast Sync?

-If your graphics card supports Fast Sync, you can enable it in NVIDIA drivers settings.
-Under ‘Manage3D settings’ go to ‘Vertical Sync’ and set it to ‘Fast’.
-You should also disable VSync in the video games’ settings.
+If your graphics card supports Fast Sync, you can enable it in NVIDIA’s GPU driver settings.
+Under ‘Manage 3D settings’, go to ‘Vertical Sync’ and set it to ‘Fast.’
+You should also disable V-Sync in the video games’ settings.

 AMD Enhanced Sync

-If you have an AMD graphics card series RX 400, RX 500, or RX Vega, you will find the Enhanced Sync option which basically does the same thing as Fast Sync.
+If you have an AMD graphics card (HD 7000 or newer), you will find the Enhanced Sync option, which basically does the same thing as Fast Sync.